belladoreai/llama3-tokenizer-js/README.md

 Note that, contrary to LLaMA 1 tokenizer, the LLaMA 3 tokenizer does not add a preceding space (please open an issue if there are circumstances in which a preceding space is still added).

 There are various special tokens in LLaMA 3 tokenizer.
-Looks like (some of these might be needed when working with the instruct fine tunes)[https://github.com/meta-llama/llama3/blob/main/llama/tokenizer.py#L202-L229].
+Looks like [some of these might be needed when working with the instruct fine tunes](https://github.com/meta-llama/llama3/blob/main/llama/tokenizer.py#L202-L229).
 I have added a `getSpecialTokenId` convenience function.
 Example usage:

 ```
 const tokens = []